 - RULE 26.
 Standing Committees and Permanent Subcommittees Generally. - (a) The Speaker shall appoint a chair, or cochairs, of every standing committee, permanent subcommittee, and select committee, if any.
 In the construction of these rules, the word "chair" as applied to a committee extends to and includes a cochair of the committee.
-The Speaker shall have the exclusive right and authority to establish select committees, but this does not exclude the right of the House by resolution to establish select committees. - All permanent subcommittees of each standing committee shall be appointed by the Speaker, and the members appointed, along with the chair of the standing committee, shall constitute the standing committee of which the permanent subcommittee is a part.
-The Speaker shall appoint all members of permanent subcommittees at the beginning of the first regular session in a manner to reflect the partisan membership of the House. - The Speaker shall appoint the members of all standing committees having no permanent subcommittees at the beginning of the first regular session in a manner to reflect the partisan membership of the House. - Each chair of a permanent subcommittee shall be a vice-chair of the standing committee of which it is a permanent subcommittee.
+The Speaker shall have the authority to establish select committees, but this does not exclude the right of the House by resolution to establish select committees. - The members of all permanent subcommittees of each standing committee shall be appointed by the Speaker, and the members appointed, along with the chair of the standing committee, shall constitute the standing committee of which the permanent subcommittee is a part.
+The Speaker shall appoint all members of permanent subcommittees before the end of the tenth legislative day of the first regular session in a manner to reflect the partisan membership of the House. - The Speaker shall appoint the members of all standing committees having no permanent subcommittees before the end of the tenth legislative day of the first regular session.
+The appointments shall be made in a manner to reflect the partisan membership of the House on a mathematical basis.
+If the two largest parties have a different number of members, the majority party shall have at least one more member on each committee and subcommittee than the minority party, except that the Ethics Committee shall have an equal number of members from the majority and minority parties. - Each chair of a permanent subcommittee shall be a vice-chair of the standing committee of which it is a permanent subcommittee.
 The Speaker may name other members as vice-chairs of the standing committee.
-The Speaker may name one or more vice-chairs for any standing committee not having permanent subcommittees. - The chair of the standing committee shall be a voting member of each permanent subcommittee of the standing committee. - Either the chair or acting chair, designated by the chair or by the Speaker, and five other members of the standing committee or permanent subcommittee, or a majority of the standing committee or permanent subcommittee, whichever is fewer, shall constitute a quorum of that standing committee or permanent subcommittee.
-For purposes of determining a quorum, the persons designated by the Speaker when serving only as ex officio members under subsection (h) of this rule, shall be counted among the membership of the committee or subcommittee only when present. - In any joint meeting of the Senate and House committees or (g) subcommittees, the House standing committee or permanent subcommittee reserves the right to vote separately. - Four members designated by the Speaker at the time of appointments of chairs of standing committees are ex officio members of every standing committee and permanent subcommittee with the right to vote.
+The Speaker may name one or more vice-chairs for any standing committee not having permanent subcommittees.

+- (e) The chair of the standing committee shall be a voting member of each permanent subcommittee of the standing committee. - (f) Either the chair or acting chair, and five other members of the standing committee or permanent subcommittee, or a majority of the standing committee or permanent subcommittee, whichever is fewer, shall constitute a quorum of that standing committee or permanent subcommittee. - (g) In any joint meeting of the Senate and House committees or subcommittees, the House standing committee or permanent subcommittee reserves the right to vote separately. - (h) Once a member is appointed to a committee or permanent subcommittee of a standing committee (or is appointed as chair of a committee or permanent subcommittee), the member can only be removed for cause, and no additional members may thereafter be appointed to a committee or permanent subcommittee except to fill a vacancy. - (i) Each member of the House, other than the Speaker and Speaker Pro Tempore, shall be assigned to either the Committee on Appropriations or the Committee on Finance, and if appointed to the Committee on Appropriations, shall also be appointed to one of its subcommittees.